INTRO

 Example 24-hour Radio JOVE spectrograph output using RSS display software.
 Note the clear difference in the nighttime observations on the left and the daytime observations on the right.
 Local interference is more prevalent during the daytime.

-SDRuno is the software that comes with the SDRplay RSP1A receiver.
-If you have not already done so, follow the download and software setup instructions in the Radio JOVE 2.0 receiver manual.
+If you have not already done so, follow the download and software setup instructions in the Radio JOVE 2.1 receiver manual.
+After you have your software running compare your output to some of the examples below.

 examples of assembling RJ2.0 radio telescope